Public submissions to the Royal Commission of Inquiry into the Attack on Christchurch Mosques have closed.

 The Inquiries Act 2013 says the final report must be presented by the appropriate Minister to the House of Representatives as soon as practicable after the inquiry has reported.

-The Royal Commission will not publicly release submissions or personal details of submitters.
+The Royal Commission will not publicly release full submissions or any personal details of submitters.

-The Royal Commission may release a summary of the themes identified within submissions, but people’s personal details will not be released.
+The Royal Commission may release a summary of the themes identified within submissions and quotes where permission has ben given, but people’s personal details will not be released.

 Security of information